rust-lang/blog.rust-lang.org/posts/inside-rust/2020-09-11-stabilizing-intra-doc-links.md

 pub fn f() {}
 ```

+Since [docs.rs](https://docs.rs) uses the latest nightly, intra-doc links are
+available to use today!
+Feel free to switch your libraries to use intra-doc
+links, which will fix broken links for re-exported types and links to different
+crates.
+We hope to add support for automating this process with [`cargo fix`]
+in the future.

 ## The history of intra-doc links

 Intra-doc links have been around for a while, all the way back [since 2017][tracking-issue]!